hillarykrumbholz/Election_Analysis/README.md

   - Candidate Diana DeGette, who received 73.8% of the vote and 272,892 number of votes

 ## Challenge Overview
+The Election Commision is wanting the following tasks to be completed in order to confirm the voter turnout for each county that voted in this congressional district.

+1. Determine the number of votes that were cast from each county.
+2. Determine the percentage of votes each county contributed to the election.

 ## Challenge Summary